Mechanoreceptor

 A mechanoreceptor, also called mechanoceptor, is a sensory receptor that responds to mechanical pressure or distortion.
-Mechanoreceptors are innervated by sensory neurons that convert mechanical pressure into electrical signals that, in animals, are sent to the central nervous system.
+Mechanoreceptors are located on sensory neurons that convert mechanical pressure into electrical signals that, in animals, are sent to the central nervous system.

 Vertebrate mechanoreceptors

 Cutaneous mechanoreceptors

 Cutaneous mechanoreceptors respond to mechanical stimuli that result from physical interaction, including pressure and vibration.
 They are located in the skin, like other cutaneous receptors.
 They are all innervated by Aβ fibers, except the mechanorecepting free nerve endings, which are innervated by Aδ fibers.
 Cutaneous mechanoreceptors can be categorized by what kind of sensation they perceive, by the rate of adaptation, and by morphology.
 Furthermore, each has a different receptive field.